omseeth/claim_detec/README.md

 The feature based models use two types of pretrained embeddings: GloVe and word2vec.
 As these are relatively large files, they need to be added manually to /embeddings.

-The training corpora are stored in /data and need to be unzipped.

 ## Results

 As this paper follows Daxenberger et al. (2017), two groups of classifier